liquiron/xman-js-sdk/README.md

 const itemsList = await workspace.list('schema-type-id')

 // E.g.
-const articleList = await workspace.list('xman-article)
+const articleList = await workspace.list('xman-article')
 // articleList.should.be.an('object')
 // articleList.items.should.be.an('array')